solyarisoftware/SMS-Echo-Server/README.md

 ## Discussion

-The simple scope of the echo server is just to quickly test and debug Skebby service features (SMS gateways Send and receive SMS APIs).
+The scope of that simple echo server is just to quickly test and debug Skebby service features (SMS gateways Send APIs and Receive SMS through the HTTP proxy behaviours).

-The further step could be to realize ANY sort of *Company Application Server* that elaborate SMSs received by *end users*.
-To develop a complex application example is out of scope of this small open-source project; feel free to CONTACT ME for your project as JOBS!
+A further step could be to realize ANY sort of *Company Application Server* that elaborate SMSs received by *end users*.

+The develop of a complex application is out of scope of this small open-source project; so feel free to contact me for your project as job proposal!

 ## Release Notes

-### v.0.2.1
+### v.0.2.2
 - Prerelease: 28 January 2014
 - Send back message to mobile phone end user SMS sender (TX SMS via SMS gateway).
 - fixed curl call example